tukendra/Blockchain-Drug-Supply-Chain/README.md

 | Controlled TPS | Throughput under the controlled workload |
 | Success Rate | Percentage of successfully completed transactions |

-The benchmark is intended to characterize **workload-dependent behavior**, not to claim a universal performance advantage for Fog/Edge processing.
+The benchmark is intended to characterize **workload-dependent behavior**, not to claim a universal performance advantage for Fog processing.

 # Performance Files